Henrietta Lacks is the famous black woman who’s “immortal cells” were discovered after her death and used to advance medical research since the 1950s.

-After her death, cells were taken from her body without her knowledge nor consent and were used for cellular research.
+After her death, cells were taken from her body without her prior consent and were used for cellular research.
 The results from their research were used to form the HeLa cell line, “the oldest and most commonly used human cell line.”

 In 1952, medical researcher Jonas Salk developed a vaccine for polio using the cell line created from the cells of Henrietta Lacks.